icp4apps/pipelines/README.md

 # Odo Tech Preview

-Starting with github repositories containing odo projects, odo tech preview enables you to build and deploy odo projects using Openshift Pipelines.
+Starting with github repositories containing odo projects, odo tech preview enables you to build and deploy odo devfile 2.0 projects using Openshift Pipelines.
 Currently, only the following odo devfiles are enabled:
 - nodejs
 - java-openliberty